-At the moment, even if a married couple has entered into a Pre-Nuptial Agreement the law requires the courts to decide how their financial settlement should look on divorce.
-However, if an agreement is in place, it will influence the outcome ‒ provided it is reasonably fair to them both and their children.
+At the moment, even if a couple have entered into a Pre-Nuptial Agreement the law requires the court to decide or approve how a married couple’s financial settlement should look on divorce.
+However, if an agreement is in place it will influence the outcome – provided it is reasonably fair to you and your children.
 In some cases, the court will follow the agreement to the letter.
-For this to happen both must take independent advice.
-There must have been no pressure applied when the agreement was signed and they should each have been aware of the other’s financial situation at the time.
+For this to happen, you must both take independent advice.
+There must have been no pressure applied when the agreement was signed and you should each have been aware of the other’s financial situation at the time.

 The law is soon likely to change to permit Pre-Nuptial Agreements to be fully enforceable as contracts as long as they have been correctly set up.
 As before, any agreement must ensure that your and your partner’s financial needs have been met, and your children provided for.
 Again, the agreement will only be binding if, at the time of signing, you both disclose full information about your financial situation and each receive legal advice.

 Q. If we think a pre-nuptial agreement is right for us what should we do?